Uvacoder/startpage-ofelizestevez/commands.md

 * change the colors of the prefix individually (3 colors in total, although)
 * change the background to a background of your choosing (as long as it's a URL and not a local file)
 * change the opacity of the terminal window
+* change the background color of the terminal window.
+* change the general font color.

 In the future, I plan to add the following features:
 * change the terminal background color